Football is becoming more predictable; Network analysis of 88 thousands matches in 11 major leagues: Introduction

 There has previously been a fair amount of research in statistical modelling and forecasting in relation to football.
 The Prediction models are generally either based on detailed statistics of actions in the pitch \cite{maher1982modelling, rue2000prediction, dixon1997modelling, crowder2002dynamic} or on a prior ranking system which estimates the relative strengths of the teams \cite{hvattum2010using,buchdahl2003fixed,constantinou2012pi}.
 Some models have considered team pairs attributes such as the geographical locations \cite{goddard2004forecasting,rue2000prediction,kuypers2000information}, and some models have mixed these approaches \cite{goddard2005regression,baboota2019predictive}.
 A rather new approach in predicting performance is based on machine learning and network science \cite{fraiberger2018quantifying,williams2019quantifying}.
 Such methods have been used in relation to sport \cite{cintia2016haka,radicchi2011best,yucesoy2016untangling} and particularly football \cite{rossi2018effective, pappalardo2018playerank}.
 Most of the past research in this area however either focuses on inter-team interactions and modelling player behaviour rather than league tournament's results prediction, or are limited in scope\textemdash particularly they rarely take a historical approach in order to study the game as an evolving phenomenon \cite{cintia2015network,lazova2015pagerank,milanlouei2017}.
+This is understandable in light of the fact that most of these methods are data-thirsty and therefore not easy to use in a historical context where extensive datasets are unavailable for games played in the past.

-In the present work we use a network science approach to quantify predictability of football in a simple and robust way and by calculating the measures in 26 years of 11 major European leagues we examine if predictability of football has changed over time.
+In the present work, we use a network science approach to quantify the predictability of football in a simple and robust way without the need for an extensive dataset and by calculating the measures in 26 years of 11 major European leagues we examine if predictability of football has changed over time.